adampengh/bloomreach-content-management-apis/README.md

 # Bloomreach Content Management APIs

-Bloomreach Content Management APIs provides a collection of functions for interacting with the [Bloomreach Content Management APIs]() for JavaScript-based applications.
+This library provides a collection of functions for interacting with the [Bloomreach Content Management APIs](https://documentation.bloomreach.com/content/reference/management-apis) for JavaScript-based applications.

 ## Get Started